chrismyers2000/MeshAdv-Mini/README.md

 Fully Assembled units available here: https://frequencylabs.etsy.com

-== NOTICE!! always have an antenna connected to the Hat when powered on, failure to do so can damage the E22 module. ==
+== NOTICE!! always have an antenna connected to the LoRa module when powered on, failure to do so can damage the module. ==

 ![](https://github.com/chrismyers2000/MeshAdv-Mini/blob/6fad3e7618cef262edfb8fcbe4b52011aaec8268/Photos/Top_3D_PCB%20MeshAdv%20Mini%20Stackable.png)